Bober227/Bober227/README.md

 <p>
 I'm a front-end developer from Ukraine, searching for a job.

-I like to develop landing pages and websites.
+I like to develop landing pages and websites.✍️
-Also I am studying language of programing every day.
+Also I'm studying language of programing every day.🤓
 </p>